gweakliem/WolfRichterChatbot/README.md

 chatbot_helper.py is the helper functions for the Streamlit chatbot.
 This is where the magic happens with the GPT chat completions.

 ## Who built this bot?
-This bot was built by [Ben Wallace](https://twitter.com/DJbennyBuff).
-He's been a Stratechery subscriber for about 4 years.
-He wanted to build a chatbot from scratch and was inspired by the [LennyBot](https://www.lennybot.com/), a GPT bot trained on Lenny's Newsletters.
+This bot was built by [Gordon Weakliem](https://github.com/gweakliem).
+He's been a Wolf Street reader for about 4 years and donates to the site.
+He wanted to learn more about AI chatbots and RAG and this code was forked from the [StratecheryChatbot](https://unofficial-stratechery-chatbot.streamlit.app/), a GPT bot that uses RAG to provide information from the Stratechery weblog.

-_Disclaimer: This app is not affiliated with, endorsed by, or approved by Ben Thompson or Stratechery._
+_Disclaimer: This app is not affiliated with, endorsed by, or approved by Wolf Richter or Wolf Street._